panicsteve/vagrant-instalamp/README.md

 4. Install VirtualBox - `brew cask install virtualbox`
 5. `vagrant up` (This will be slow the first time.)

-Now you have a LAMP stack based on Ubuntu 14.10.
+Now you have a LAMP stack based on Ubuntu Trusty.
 Put site files in `www/` directory.

 HTTP on port 8080.
 HTTPS on port 8081 (self-signed cert).
 MySQL on port 33066.